20th Annual Destination College - New Hampshire's Statewide College Planning Event

 Questions?
 Call 1.888.747.2382, x119 or Email

-Are you graduating from high school in 2019?
+Are you graduating from high school in 2020?
 If so, we encourage you to submit a three to five (3 to 5) minute speech for our DC Speech Contest.
-By submitting this short narrative about your path to college and navigating the college admissions process, you can win a $1,000 scholarship and have the opportunity to share the stage with VIPS like New Hampshire’s governor, the Plymouth State University (PSU) president, and even the CEO of NHHEAF!
-Application deadline to apply was Friday, February 15, 2019 at 5 p.m.
+By submitting this short narrative about your path to college and navigating the college admissions process, you can win a $1,000 scholarship and have the opportunity to share the stage with VIPS like New Hampshire’s governor, the Saint Anselm College president, and even the President and CEO of The NHHEAF Network Organizations!
+Plan ahead as our contest will open in early January with an application deadline of Friday, February 14, 2020 at 5 p.m.

 7:30 a.m. - 8:30 a.m.